-China's Geely posts 18 percent profit jump, predicts flat 2019 sales
+China Geely Auto's full-year profit jumps 18 percent, shares climb

-BEIJING (Reuters) - China’s Geely Automobile Holdings Ltd said higher sales of its sedans and sports utility vehicles (SUVs) drove 2018 net profit up 18 percent, but forecast flat sales growth for this year due to uncertainty about overall domestic demand.
+BEIJING (Reuters) - China’s Geely Automobile Holdings posted an 18 percent jump in annual net profit, driven by higher sales of its sedans and sports utility vehicles (SUVs), but forecast flat sales growth in 2019 due to uncertainty about domestic demand.

-The company, which is China’s most globally high-profile car maker thanks to the Geely group’s investments in European manufacturers Volvo and Daimler, posted a full-year net profit of 12.55 billion yuan ($1.88 billion), up from the previous year’s 10.63 billion.
+Geely, China’s most high-profile car maker globally thanks to the Geely group’s investments in European automakers Volvo and Daimler, posted a record 2018 net profit of 12.55 billion yuan ($1.88 billion), up from the previous year’s 10.63 billion.

 That compared with the 12.8 billion yuan average estimate of 34 analysts, according to Refinitiv data.

-Total revenue for the year was 106.60 billion yuan, up from 92.76 billion yuan in 2017, it said in a statement on Thursday.
+Total revenue for the year was a record 106.60 billion yuan, up from 92.76 billion yuan in 2017.
 That slightly missed the 108.59 billion yuan estimated by analysts, according to Refinitiv data.

+Shares of Geely rose by as much as 5 percent to HK$14.80 after the results, and were up 3.8 percent at 0600 GMT.

 Geely, which sells vehicles under its eponymous and Lynk & Co brands, sold 1.5 million cars last year, 20 percent higher than the 1.25 million it sold in 2017.

-The company said that the deterioration of consumer confidence in China, the world’s biggest auto market, caused by increased political and economic uncertainties had affected demand, but that its sales had only missed its own annual target by 5 percent.
+The company said in a statement on Thursday that the deterioration of consumer confidence in China, the world’s biggest auto market, caused by increased political and economic uncertainties had affected demand, but that its sales had only missed its own annual target by 5 percent.

 Its sales volumes started to particularly slow in the last quarter of 2018, with a 44 percent drop in December alone, according to monthly sales data filings.